How much is your case worth?Get a free case evaluation

 - Permanent disability benefits, if the employee is unable to return to work

 - Death benefits for dependents if the employee did not survive the heart attack

 Work With an Experienced Personal Injury Attorney to Receive Work-Related Heart Attack Compensation

-The purpose of workers’ compensation insurance is to provide immediate relief to injured workers without the necessity of filing a personal injury claim against the employer.
-Workers who have suffered heart attacks may be eligible for that relief if it can be shown that the injury was caused by work-related factors.
 If you find you need to speak with an attorney about your work-related heart attack compensation, Avrek Law Firm is here to help!
-Our legal team has an impeccable track record in the states of California, Arizona, and Nevada, with more than $1,000,000,000 recovered for clients, so whether you need a Los Angeles, Las Vegas or Phoenix heart attack attorney, we’ve got you covered.
+Our legal team has an impeccable track record with more than $1 Billion recovered for clients, so when you need a heart attack attorney, we’ve got you covered.
 Contact us or fill out a form for a free consultation – we’re here to help!